SzymonKubica/game-console/README.md

 Anything that requires a large number of pixels to be redrawn between game ticks is not available.
 Because of this, this platform is best suited for implementing text-based games such as 2048 or sudoku.

+## Emulated execution

+The game console can also be executed on a regular linux machine as an sfml-based graphical application.
+This is configured as a CMake project which is configured in CMakeLists.txt

+To build the emulator for the first time navigate to emulator-build and run `cmake ..` which will configure your local CMake.
+To rebuild the emulator, navigate to `emulator-build` and run `cmake --build .`